Built in 1967, by the Sermons Boat Yard of Tarpon Springs, Florida as the Southern Venture for George R. Walton of Cleveland, Ohio.

 In 1993, the tug was acquired by the Knutson Towboat Company of Coos Bay, Oregon.
 Where she was rebuilt, and renamed as the Koos Pilot.

 In 1997, she was acquired by Sause Brothers Incorporated of Coos Bay, Oregon.
 Where the tug was renamed as the Kamaehu.

 In 2014, the tug was acquired by the Knutson Towboat Company of Coos Bay, Oregon.
 Where she was renamed as the Centennial.

 In 2019, she was acquired by the Coos Bay Towboat Company of Coos Bay, Oregon.
 Where she retained her name.

-Electrical service is provided by two 60kW generators.
-Capacities include 9,000 gallons of fuel, 400 gallons of water and 150 gallons of lube oil.
+Her electrical service is provided by two, 60kW generator sets.
+The tug's capacities are 9,000 gallons of fuel, 400 gallons of water, and 150 gallons of lube oil.

-Towing equipment consists of a Knutson Diesel bow winch.
+The towing equipment consists of a Knutson diesel bow winch.